 8. Beware of insurance representatives and early offers

 Insurance adjusters are notorious for calling you within 48 hours to offer a quick settlement check.

-It’s tempting when you have a smashed bumper and a missed day of work, but don’t sign anything.
+Insurance companies often use valuation algorithms designed to underpay unrepresented victims.
+It’s tempting to take a quick check when you have a smashed bumper and a missed day of work, but don’t sign anything.
 These “lowball” offers almost never cover the long-term medical costs that show up weeks later.
-Once you take that check, you waive your right to pursue further compensation.
+Once you cash that check, you permanently waive your right to pursue further compensation.

 9. Contact Dove Law Firm as soon as possible